ygdanchoi/atari-tempest/README.md

 }
 ```

-A quadratic easing function is used to simulate 3D perspective based on `this.zPos`.
+A quadratic easing function is used to simulate 3D perspective with `this.zPos`.
 ```js
 class Flipper extends MovingObject {
   ...